dell/terraform-provider-redfish/docs/index.md

 ### Optional

 - `password` (String, Sensitive) This field is the password related to the user given
-- `username` (String) This field is the user to login against the redfish API
+- `user` (String) This field is the user to login against the redfish API